VisTrails/VisTrails/doc/usersguide/creating.rst

 .. topic:: Try it now!

    Let's replace the ``vtkQuadric`` module in our example with a ``vtkCylinder`` module instead.
 To do this, first type "vtkCylinder" into the search box of the ``Module`` container.
 As the letters are typed, the list filters the available modules to match the query.
-Select this module and drag the text onto an empty space in the canvas.
-(See Figure :ref:`fig-add_and_delete_modulea`.
+Select this module and drag the text onto an empty space in the canvas (see Figure :ref:`The vtkCylinder module is added to the canvas <fig-add_and_delete_modulea>`).
 Then, select the ``vtkQuadric`` module in the canvas and press the 'Delete' key.
-This removes the module along with any connections it has (see Figure :ref:`fig-add_and_delete_moduleb`).
+This removes the module along with any connections it has (see Figure :ref:`The vtkQuadric module is deleted <fig-add_and_delete_moduleb>`).

 .. _fig-add_and_delete_modulea: